hassanshaikley/rpi-drum-machine-nerves-slides/script.md

 1 - ME

 So, about me:
-I've been married for almost 5 years now to the most amazing woman.
+I've been married for almost 5 years to the most incredible woman I have ever met.
-I love to garden.
-Hydroponically and in the dirt.
+I love to garden hydroponically and in the dirt.
 I love to eat and try different foods.
 Tea and Milk tea are my life.
 I drink way too much.
-I love to tinker.
-That sometimes includes making games and the drum machine is a lot like a game actually.
+I love to tinker; that involves making all sorts of things.
 I have 3 cats and a dog.
-I take my dog, Milo, almost everywhere with me.
+I take my small chihuahua, Milo, just about everywhere with me.

 2 -